-- Remove the worn Sight-line Strip by peeling it off and clean any surplus adhesive with solvent cleaner on a cloth.
-Remove the backing paper and starting at the bottom press the Strip firmly in the channel provided working upwards and cut off at a convenient height.
-Leave a gap of 18cm (7") and then fit the remainder of the strip.
-For the 210 version one full length Strip and one cut in half will be required. - 2.
+- 1. Remove the worn Sight-line Strip by peeling it off and clean any surplus adhesive with solvent cleaner on a cloth.
+Remove the backing paper and starting at the bottom press the Strip firmly in the channel provided working upwards.
+Leave a gap of 18cm (7") and then fit the second strip. - 2.
 Place a piece of firm board up to 6mm (1/4") thick on the machine to bridge the gap running down the back of the Main Body, this needs to be the full height of the clamp. - 3.
 Place a piece of card or foamboard 3-6mm (1/8"-1/4") thick under the full length of the flexible part of the Sight-line strip, not under the aluminium clamp itself.
 Depress the clamp handle so that the Sight-line strip is pressed flat across the surface of the board. - 4.
 Keep fingers clear and using a block or tool hold down the top left corner of the strip to start the cut.
 With the turret rachet disengaged (Scoring page 6) press the blade lightly on to the surface of the Sight-line strip score along the full length.
 Repeat and trim the Sight-line strip in 2 or 3 cuts.